jaquen/crAPI/docs/challengeSolutions.md

 ### Challenge 4 - Find an API endpoint that leaks sensitive information of other users

+#### Detailed solution

+1. Login to the application from http://localhost:8888/login.
+2. Click *Community* in the navbar to visit http://localhost:8888/forum.
+3. In the response of `/community/api/v2/community/posts/recent` we see sensitive information of other users.

 ### Challenge 5 - Find an API endpoint that leaks an internal property of a video

 ## Rate Limiting